 The constellation is established, the moment the second conflict registers in the opposite brain hemisphere.
 The constellation can be permanent or recurring due to tracks or conflict relapses

 .
+NOTE: A Frontal Constellation does not cause a manic depression or a maturity stop.
 A manic depression only develops when both conflicts involve the temporal lobes.

 *With left-handers the conflict is transferred to the other brain hemisphere

 The Frontal Constellation presents as an obsessive fear of what is ahead (not to be confused with a general feeling of uneasiness or apprehension concerning future events or circumstances).
 An intense constellation can cause an acute state of anxiety.
 The purpose of the hyper-anxiety is to be on guard when one is con-fronted with a situation that was previously perceived as threatening or dangerous.
 Here we also find acute exam anxiety and acute stage fright.